tektoncd/plumbing/tekton/ci/README.md

 in the `tektoncd/plumbing` repo under `tekton/ci/jobs` if they are applicable across repos, or in the `tekton` folder of the specific repository.

-*NOTE* Resources from the plumbing repo are deployed automatically to the `dogfooding` cluster.
+*NOTE* Configuration from the plumbing repo is deployed automatically to the `dogfooding` cluster.
 Tasks from the catalog and from other repos must be deployed and updated manually for now.